Michigan State vs. Pittsburgh Peach Bowl NCAA Football Odds, Plays and Insights | December 30, 2021

 Pittsburgh Stats and Trends

+- In Pittsburgh's 13 games this year, it has 10 wins against the spread.

-- Pittsburgh's games this year have eclipsed the over/under eight times in 13 opportunities (61.5%).
+- Pittsburgh's games this year have hit the over in 61.5% of its opportunities (eight times in 13 games with a set point total).

-- When Pittsburgh churns out over 455.8 yards, the team is 5-3 against the spread and 6-2 overall.
+- When Pittsburgh picks up over 455.8 yards, the team is 5-3 against the spread and 6-2 overall.

 - The Panthers have turned the ball over 14 times, five fewer times than the Spartans have forced turnovers (19).